jhajagos/PreparedSource2OHDSI/map/prepared_source/synthea/docker/README.md

 ## Running the container

-Once the container is compiled you will need to run it.
+Once the container is compiled/built you will need to run it.
 ```bash
 docker run -it \
   --name syntheohdsi --hostname syntheaohdsi \